qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 the new binary path.
 Please note that this overwrites all Git Hooks, including ones with customizations made.

-If you aren't using the Gitea built-in SSH server, you will also need to re-write the authorized key file by running the `Update the '.ssh/authorized_keys' file with Gitea SSH keys.` task in the admin options.
+If you aren't using the RIA Hub built-in SSH server, you will also need to re-write the authorized key file by running the `Update the '.ssh/authorized_keys' file with RIA Hub SSH keys.` task in the admin options.